neftyblocks/neftyblocksme-docs/README.md

 # NeftyBlocks market

-We at NeftyBlocks understand the importance of creating your own space.
-We want to make it easy for you to keep your community at your project where you have put in all your hard work.
-So we have created a marketplace for you to embed in your project and keep your user engaged with what matters most, your project!
+We at NeftyBlocks understand the importance of keeping your users engaged.
+We want to make it easy for you to keep your community of NFT gamers, collectors and enthusiast close to your project.
+So, we have created a marketplace for you to embed in your website and keep your users engaged with what matters most, your NFT project!

 #### What does this embed include?

--   ⚙️ Fully function marketplace (filters, cards)
+-   ⚙️ Fully functioning marketplace (filters, cards)
 -   🎨 [Customizable look](#-styling) (styling)
 -   💲 [Payment processing](#-payment-processing) (read more below)